-He has authored numerous publications, including a book, "Management of Chronic Pain Patient in the Hospital Setting," which is currently being published by Oxford University Press, and he teaches pain medicine at national physician symposia.
-His clinical expertise that includes, but is not limited to, the advanced management of widespread pain, intractable pain, headaches, neck and lower back pain, shoulder, hip, knee and other joint pain, abdominal pain and persistent pain in the elderly.
+His clinical expertise that includes, but is not limited to, the advanced management of widespread pain, intractable pain, headaches, neck and lower back pain, shoulder, hip, knee and other joint pain, abdominal pain, pelvic pain, cancer pain, and persistent pain in the elderly.

 Jeremy Coffey, D.C.
 M.S. earned his doctor of chiropractic and master's degree in chiropractic sports science at Life University in Marietta, Ga., after earning his bachelor's degree in biology at Baldwin Wallace College.
 He has received advanced training and certification in Active Release Technique, a soft-tissue motion treatment that addresses problems with muscles, tendons, ligaments, fascia and nerves.
 Before joining Western Reserve Hospital, Dr. Coffey provided care for athletes in an NCAA Division I training facility and a professional arena football team.
 Dr. Coffey is Workers' Compensation Certified and has extensive experience with industrial injuries and serving as the physician of record (POR) for injured workers.
 He uses a multi-disciplinary approach, working with specialists in various areas of care depending on patients' needs, to ensure patients receive the best possible care.

 Gary J. Sipps, Ph.D., earned his bachelor’s degree in psychology from Rutgers University in 1976 and a Ph.D. in counseling psychology at The University of Maryland in 1981.
 He completed a traineeship at the Washington DC VA Medical Center, psychology service with rotations in general medical/surgery and Inpatient psychiatry in 1979.
 He completed the pre-doctoral internship on the staff of student counseling services at Iowa State University in 1981.
 He attained a faculty position in the psychology department at The University of Akron in 1981.
 He began a private psychotherapy practice in 1983 and left the UA to engage in private practice full-time in 1994.
 In October 2006, he joined the staff of the Falls Pain Management Center and continues now with the Center for Pain Medicine.
 He particularly values the multi-disciplinary team approach that the center embraces.
 He provides psychological consultation and evaluation, as well as pain management psychotherapy.
 Services include psychological counseling, hypnosis/ imagery, health and behavior assessments/interventions and psychological assessment.